WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/window_template.md

 #### Adding a handle

 We still need a handle so we can drag the window around.
 This is easy; APUI ships with a `<handle>` element that can do just that (or resize an element).
-In the RML, wrap the contents of the `title-bar` element with a `<handle>` element.
+In the HTML, wrap the contents of the `title-bar` element with a `<handle>` element.
 You can set its move target with the `move_target` attribute; set it to `#document` so it knows to move its parent document when it is dragged.
 You should end up with this:

 ```html
 <div id="title-bar">